- LIBERTY IS the way to safety

-[While working on the next installment of the series about the proper response to the Newtown massacre, I reread this article , which first appeared on WorldNetDaily (now WND).com on December 17, 1999.
+[While working on Part 2 of the series about the proper response to the Newtown massacre, I reread this article , which first appeared on WorldNetDaily (now WND).com on December 17, 1999.
 It stuck me that I could have re-posted it here on December 17, 2012, as a timely response to the tragic events in Connecticut, almost without changing a word.
 As I recall the article was based on a speech I gave at the time about preserving 2nd Amendment rights.
 It’s a shame that foresight is a commodity unappreciated by so many American conservatives.
 A recent article by Christopher Monckton at WND, and the discussion sparked by the NRA’s response to the school massacre offer some hope that sound policy may yet be given serious attention.
 But think where we could have been had the thinking in this article been implemented at the start of the decade, even before September 11, 2001?
 I dare to think that our people and our rights would have been spared at least some major part of the terrible damage they have suffered in the last 12 years?]

 Educating the Defenders of Liberty